nitin42/react-color-tools/README.md

 ## Introduction

 `react-color-tools` provides a set of tools as React components for working with colors.
-These tools can be used to manipulate a color for example controlling the intensity or purity of color, extracting swatches directly from an image, creating a gradient, choosing from variety of shades and tints or choosing a color scheme.
+These tools can be used to manipulate a color for example controlling the intensity or purity of color, extracting swatches from an image, creating a gradienty defining color stop positions, choosing from variety of shades and tints or choosing a color scheme.

 ## Motivation